HideakiAtsuyo/DiscordServerStats/README.md

 # DiscordServerStats-bot
-Discord Server Stats with SQLITE database.
+Discord Server Stats with SQLITE database.<br><br>

+## To Do:

+- Complete settings.js command
+- Add events also with update for channels